shajra/haskell-hls-nix/README.md

 To illustrate installing with `nix-env` let's consider installing the following:

 -   this project's drop-in replacement for the HLS wrapper
--   the latest release of HLS (0.9.0) targeting 8.8.4
+-   the latest release of HLS (0.9.0) targeting 8.10.3
 -   useful recent stable versions of Cabal, Stack, `gen-hie`, Direnv, and Lorelei
 -   GHC 8.10.3
--   a recent "master" branch version of HLS targeting GHC 8.10.3.
+-   a recent "master" branch version of HLS targeting GHC 8.8.4.

-We can install the first three in one step relying on defaults of the Nix expression:
+We can install the first four in one step relying on defaults of the Nix expression:

 ```shell
 nix-env --install --file . \